 A bigger deposit means paying less interest.
 This will also give you the chance to finish off your loan sooner.

 On the other hand, a 5-20% deposit is accompanied by additional costs such as the Lenders Mortgage Insurance.

 Low deposit home loan

 Let’s be more realistic, a 20% house deposit is still a bit of a challenge, especially for those who have other bills to pay, and groceries to buy.
-In an instance where the property value is at $500,000, you’ll be needing to pay a cash deposit of $100,000.
+In an instance where the property value is at $500,000, you’ll need to pay a cash deposit of $100,000.

 Some lenders can be considerate to let you borrow up to 95% of the property’s value.
 In this case, a $500,000 house can be yours for a deposit of $25,000 -- a much feasible amount.
-Through the Lenders Mortgage Insurance (LMI), a 5-20% deposit is possible, but still, the risk of a smaller deposit should be expected.
+Through the LMI, a 5-20% deposit is possible, but still, the risk of smaller deposit fees should be expected.

 The Lenders Mortgage Insurance (LMI) covers the lender and not the person who is getting the home loan.
-LMI is paid to the bank’s insurer to cover the bank in case you are unable to pay for your home loan.
+LMI is paid to the bank’s insurer to cover the bank if you cannot pay for your home loan.
 You can pay your LMI as an upfront cost or, depending on how much LMI you have to pay, you can add it to your home loan amount.